Future Attack Reconnaissance Aircraft: Sikorsky

 Sikorsky stated that its FARA candidate design would incorporate the compound coaxial rotors and pusher propeller design used on its Sikorsky X2 and S-97 Raider; the S-97 had initially been developed for the Armed Aerial Scout program.
 In October 2019, Sikorsky unveiled the Sikorsky Raider X, a scaled-up version of the S-97 Raider designed to accommodate the General Electric T901-900 turboshaft engine, which won the ITEP competition in February 2019.

 Finalists

-On 25 March 2020, the US Army selected Bell and Sikorsky to move forward to develop flying prototypes.
+On March 25, 2020, the US Army selected Bell and Sikorsky to move forward to develop flying prototypes.
 In May 2022, budget documents showed that flight testing would be delayed to Fiscal Year 2024, which starts in October 2023.
-Deliveries of the GE T901, developed under ITEP, were delayed until November 2022; the T901 will be installed in the FARA prototypes.
+Deliveries of the GE T901, developed under ITEP and installed in the FARA prototypes, were delayed until November 2022.

+Cancellation

+On 8 February 2024, the U.S. Army ended development on the FARA program.
+According to an Army press release, the decision was made after a "sober assessment of the modern battlefield".
+Army Chief of Staff Randy George stated it was influenced by the use of inexpensive unmanned aerial vehicle systems in the Russo-Ukrainian War.
+Production of the GE T901 engine would also be delayed pending compatibility with the Boeing AH-64 Apache and Sikorsky UH-60 Black Hawk.
+Development on the Future Long-Range Assault Aircraft (FLRAA) program and its winner, the Bell V-280 Valor, is continuing.

+Reactions to the cancellation were mixed, noting that $9 billion had been spent over two decades on multiple cancelled programs, resulting in no replacement, and leaving the Army to rely on existing types to fill the role.